Kilimanjaro Safaris

-Kilimanjaro Safaris is a safari attraction at Disney's Animal Kingdom on the Walt Disney World Resort property in Lake Buena Vista, Florida.
+Kilimanjaro Safaris is a safari attraction at Disney's Animal Kingdom on the Walt Disney World Resort property in Bay Lake, Florida.
 It simulates an open-sided safari ride through the savanna of East Africa.

 Attraction

 Story

 The attraction simulates a short photo safari aboard a safari vehicle through the Harambe Wildlife Reserve in Harambe, East Africa.
 While traveling through the large, open exhibit, the game driver points out animals and provides entertainment.
 Various African animal species appear as if they could come right up to the tourists, though there are cleverly disguised fences and boundaries to ensure guest safety.